dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/amazon.md

 ---
-title: "Amazon - Accessibility of the Top 100 Sites - Writing - Dustin Whisman"
+title: "How accessible is Amazon? - Dustin Whisman"
 description: "How accessible is Amazon?
 This is part 3 of a series evaluating the accessibility of the top 100 websites in the US."
-articleTitle: "Accessibility of the Top 100: Amazon"
+articleTitle: "How accessible is Amazon?"
 layout: default
 date: 2024-03-17T00:00:00.000Z
 tags: